cart-pucminas/parallel-ML/CNN-IDS/README.md

 The comparison focuses on **execution time** and **scalability (strong)**.

-> ⚠️ Note: The CNN codebase is kept as unified as possible across variants, changing only the parallel primitives and *backend* details.
+> ⚠️ Note: The CNN codebase is kept as unified as possible across variants, changing only the parallel primitives details.

 ---